bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 * Don't fret or get anxious about this, this is a no-pressure assessment that is only going to help guide you here in the near future.
 This is NOT a pass/fail situation.
 ## Start by forking and cloning this repository.
 ## Questions
 1. What is React JS?
-How does it differ from other JavaScript frameworks?
+What types of problems does it solve?
-1. Explain briefly the React Component Lifecycle.
-Name three of the methods that are a part of the lifecycle and what they do.
+1. Explain briefly the React Component Life-cycle.
+Name three of the methods that are a part of the life-cycle and what they do.
 1. Briefly describe some of the differences between a `Class/Stateful component` and a `Functional/Presentational component`.
 1. Briefly describe PropTypes and what we use them for when building react applications.

 ## Project
 * You're going to be building an application *starwars* that consumes live data that we're retrieving across the world wide web!
-1. **cd into starwars** and run `npm install` to retrieve all the needed dependancies.
+1. **cd into starwars** and run `yarn install or npm install` to retrieve all the needed dependencies.
-2. Once you have installed all the _node_modules_ you should be able to run `npm start` to get your server up and running.
+2. Once you have installed all the _node_modules_ you should be able to run `yarn start or npm start` to get your server up and running.
 3. Once your server is up and running open Chrome and head over to `localhost:3000` to see your beautiful app.
 Ok, maybe it's not THAT pretty yet, but it's your goal to ensure this project becomes a thing of beauty.

 ### If you notice inside of `App.js` we're calling an open sourced **API** from within `componentDidMount()` and saving the results of that API on state.